Chart Color Schemes

 Health performance in Tullamarine is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Tullamarine faces significant health challenges based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
+Tullamarine faces significant health challenges, as assessed by AreaSearch's analysis of mortality rates and chronic condition prevalence.
 Common health conditions are somewhat prevalent across both younger and older age cohorts.

-The rate of private health cover is relatively low at approximately 51% of the total population (~3,549 people), compared to 56.7% across Greater Melbourne.
-The most common medical conditions in the area were found to be arthritis and mental health issues, impacting 8.7 and 7.9% of residents respectively.
-Meanwhile, 67.1% of residents declared themselves as completely clear of medical ailments, compared to 72.6% across Greater Melbourne.
-Working-age residents show an above average prevalence of chronic health conditions.
-The area has 23.2% of residents aged 65 and over (1,611 people), which is higher than the 15.1% in Greater Melbourne.
+The rate of private health cover is relatively low at approximately 51% of the total population (around 3,549 people), compared to 56.7% across Greater Melbourne.
+The most common medical conditions in the area are arthritis and mental health issues, impacting 8.7 and 7.9% of residents respectively, while 67.1% of residents declare themselves completely clear of medical ailments, compared to 72.6% across Greater Melbourne.
+Working-age residents show an above-average prevalence of chronic health conditions.
+The area has 23.5% of residents aged 65 and over (1,632 people), which is higher than the 15.1% in Greater Melbourne.
 Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health